 What is a Video Paywall?

 Paywalls are used for video monetization strategies of online media, but they are not exclusive to video content.
-You’ll see paywalls everywhere online from newspapers like the New York Times to video streaming services.
+You’ll see paywalls everywhere online from newspapers like the New York Times to secure video streaming services.

 A video paywall is necessary for SVOD and TVOD monetization.
 It restricts free access to digital content by requiring a viewer to purchase the video or pay for a subscription to gain access to the content.

 When you launch a video paywall for monetization of your content, your business is in full control of your prices.
 You can keep your paywall low and accessible, or you can charge a high-ticket price for your content.
 It’s completely up to you.
 Subscriptions to major platforms like Hulu, Disney+, and Netflix are between $6 and $20/month.

 The future of revenue-generating video is likely a model in which paywalls for video monetization become even more prominent.
 Here at Dacast, we’ve seen our customers experience significant growth in gross incomes when they started using our multiple currency paywall.